emmettmcdow/emmettmcdow.github.io/website/output/posts/make-the-world-a-better-place-eacc-for-the-rest-of-us/index.md

 Firstly: we need to.
 We need to have the right attitude about solving the problems we face.
 The consequences are death.
 But the consequences were always death.
 C'est la vie.

 Secondly: making the world a better place includes but is not limited to rockets.
-It includes relatively minor actions such as returning the shopping cart to corral[5].
+It includes relatively minor actions such as returning the shopping cart to the corral[5].

 And finally: making the world a better place takes into account the tides of progress.
 Setbacks are acceptable as long as we always strive for better.